 NI Holdings invests its surplus and the funds supporting its insurance liabilities (including unearned premiums and unpaid losses and loss adjustment expenses) in cash, cash equivalents, equity securities, and fixed income securities.
-Investment income includes interest and dividends earned on invested assets.
+Investment income includes interest and dividends earned on invested assets, and is reported net of investment-related expenses.
 Net capital gains and losses on investments are reported separately from net investment income.
 NI Holdings recognizes realized capital gains when investments are sold for an amount greater than their cost or amortized cost (in the case of fixed income securities) and recognizes realized capital losses when investments are written down as a result of an other-than-temporary impairment or sold for an amount less than their cost or amortized cost, as applicable.

-Beginning in 2019, in accordance with a change in accounting principle, changes in unrealized gains and losses on the Company's investments in equity securities are included in net capital gains and losses on investments.
+Beginning in 2019, in accordance with a change in accounting principle, changes in unrealized gains and losses on the Company's investments in equity securities are included in net income as part of net capital gains and losses on investments.
 These gains and losses may be significant given the size of the equity securities holdings and the inherent volatility in equity securities prices.
-Prior to 2019, the changes in unrealized gains and losses pertaining to such investments were recorded in Other Comprehensive Income.
-Unrealized gains and losses on fixed income securities continue to be recorded in Other Comprehensive Income.
-The new accounting treatment has no effect on Equity.
+Prior to 2019, the changes in unrealized gains and losses pertaining to such investments were recorded in other comprehensive income.
+The changes in unrealized gains and losses on fixed income securities continue to be recorded in other comprehensive income, net of income taxes.
+The new accounting treatment has no effect on total shareholders' equity.

-NI Holdings' portfolio of investments is managed by Conning, Inc., Disciplined Growth Investors, and CIBC Personal Wealth Management.
+NI Holdings' portfolio of investments is managed by Conning, Inc., Disciplined Growth Investors, CIBC Personal Wealth Management, and Morgan Stanley Wealth Management.
 These investment managers have discretion to buy and sell securities in accordance with the investment policy approved by our Board of Directors.